 As a result of this, there was no reason for anyone to expect that the original Captain Marvel would ever be seen again.
-He would be confined to the realm of fond memories and the occasional satire in publications like Mad Magazine and Marvel's Not Brand Ecch!
-When Jules Feiffer wrote The Great Comic Book Heroes in 1965, the publisher's legal team determined that they could only print one page of the Captain Marvel's origin story without running afoul of the legal agreement between Fawcett and DC.
+He would be confined to the realm of fond memories in fanzines like Fawcett Collectors of America and the occasional satire in publications like Mad magazine and Marvel's Not Brand Echh When Jules Feiffer wrote The Great Comic Book Heroes in 1965, the publisher's legal team determined that they could only print one page of the Captain Marvel's origin story without running afoul of the legal agreement between Fawcett and DC.

 That depends on whose story you believe.
-IN DC's publications, the source of the dicision to bring back the original Captain MArvel was never revealed.
-When I started researching the project, however, I had a chance to talk with Carmine Infantino, who was the publisher of DC Comics at the time (Carmine was a frequent guest of the Big Apple Comci COn, and I was working for that convention).
+In DC's publications, the individual source of the decision to bring back the original Captain Marvel was never revealed.
+When I started researching the project, however, I had a chance to talk with Carmine Infantino, who was the publisher of DC Comics at the time (Carmine was a frequent guest of the Big Apple Comic Con, and I was working for that convention).

 "Frankly, I think they were glad to get rid of him," he told me.
 This makes sense, as they couldn't make any money off of him any more.
 And so a deal was struck.
 And thus, that is how thought the story went.

 Then came the Internet.